VH-Lab/NDI-matlab/documentation/EXAMPLE_USES.md

 ### 1. Simple: 1 device, 1 probe, 3 things

-An experimentor records spontaneously generated responses with a single electrode inserted in visual cortex.
-The analyst wants to examine the responses of single neurons and the local field potential.
+An experimentor records spontaneously generated responses with a single intracellular electrode inserted in visual cortex.
+The analyst wants to examine the spiking responses of the neuron and the voltage responses of the neuron with the spiking artificially removed.

 _Physical situation_: There is a single physical hardware data acquisition system, in this case a system made by Cambridge Electronic Deisgn called the micro1401.
 A wire connects the electrode to an amplifier, and a wire from the amplifier connects to an input (let's say input 0) on the micro1401.